algolife-research/stochastic/doc/SCENE_SYSTEM_DESIGN.md

-# Phonon: Scene System Design
+# Stochastic: Scene System Design

 > **Implementation Status: COMPLETE (v3.0)**
 >
-> This document describes the Scene System that has been fully implemented in Phonon.
+> This document describes the Scene System that has been fully implemented in Stochastic.
 > Core features including scene management, arrangement mode, jam mode, transport controls,
 > and export support are all functional.

 ## Executive Summary

-This document describes the comprehensive **Scene System** that transforms Phonon from a single-graph musical instrument into a **multi-scene composition environment**, enabling the creation of complex pieces with distinct sections (intro, verse, chorus, bridge, outro, etc.).
+This document describes the comprehensive **Scene System** that transforms Stochastic from a single-graph musical instrument into a **multi-scene composition environment**, enabling the creation of complex pieces with distinct sections (intro, verse, chorus, bridge, outro, etc.).

 ---